 Scriptural Foundation: Hebrews 13:7

 "Remember your leaders who spoke the Word of God to you.
-Consider the outcome of their way of life and imitate their faith."
+Consider the outcome of their way

+of life and imitate their faith."

-Graduate Degree: Master of Education (M.Ed.)
+Graduate Degree: Master of Education in Educational Leadership (M.Ed.)

 Graduate Advisory Council